touying-typ/touying/docs/docs/layout.md

 ## Basic Concepts

-To create aesthetically pleasing slides using Typst, it is essential to understand Typst's page model correctly.
-If you don't care about customizing the page style, you can choose to skip this section.
-However, it is still recommended to go through this part.
+To create stylish slides using Typst, it's essential to understand Typst's page model correctly.
+If you're not concerned with customizing page styles, you can choose to skip this section.
+However, it's still recommended to go through it.

-Here, we illustrate Typst's default page model with a specific example.
+Let's illustrate Typst's default page model through a specific example.

 ```typst
 #let container = rect.with(height: 100%, width: 100%, inset: 0pt)